 When we first started breeding Quarter Horses, many years ago, we needed a name that would be memorable and distinguish us from our competition.
 At the time we owned a 5-acre piece of land that seemed too small to be called a “ranch.”
 However we were inspired by one of our favorite horse trainers, Al Dunning, who had a place not much bigger than ours and who named it “Al Mosta Ranch.”
 Since we owned just a mere 5 acres it seemed fitting that our place would become Justamere Ranch.

-For over 20 years my passion has centered on the Labrador Retriever.
+Then I discovered Labs and I’ve been hooked for nearly 30 years!
 I love watching their eyes light up when they get their first bird.
 It’s as if they’re saying, “THIS is what I was born to do!”

 Then there are the stories I hear about the Labs who were born here and went on to become fabulous dogs for their new families.
 I love hearing about them, especially when I get to see pictures too.